astreum/whitepaper/README.md

 A delete contract can be made directly to the validator route and refunded the contract's remainder period.

-Storage `Solar` cost will involve the available protocol storage space.
+Storage `Solar` costing mechanism will involve the available protocol storage space.

 Proof of Space-Time staking.